Mahaveer School

 Mahaveer public school is a private school in Jaipur, Rajasthan, India.
-It stands on a 2.68 acre (10,844 m^{2}) plot of land allotted free of cost in 1946 by His Highness Sawai Man Singh II, the last Maharajah of Jaipur State.
-The school is affiliated with the Board of Secondary Education(CBSE), Rajasthan.
-The School has three locations.
+It is on a 2.68 acre ($10,844\ \text{m}^2$) plot of land allotted free of cost in 1946 by His Highness Sawai Man Singh II, the last Maharajah of Jaipur State.
+The school is affiliated with the Central Board of Secondary Education, Rajasthan.
+The school has three locations.

 In 2019, the school, along with other private schools in Jaipur City, was the subject of a protest by parents who were frustrated about fee hikes.

-Facilities

-Library

-The library has 64,000 books and a research centre on Jainism, in which rare ancient literature is available.
-Book Bank facilities are available for poor students and special facilities have been created for meritorious and weak students.
-They are permitted to draw as many books as they need and they are also permitted to purchase books and prepare for examination.
-The books are repurchased after the examinations.
-Newspaper and magazines in a reading room are available for teachers and students.

-Assembly Hall

-It can accommodate 550 children.
-The hall has facilities for staging dramas and plays.

-Audio/visual room

-The room has LCD, overhead projectors, and a recording system.